yonaskolb/Stylist/README.md

     font: title3
 ```

+Styles will be applied in order of specificity, so the more specific a style is (more selectors), the later it will be applied.

 Each style may also have a `styles` array that is an array of other inherited styles, who's properties will also be applied.

 ### Setting a Style